US – Kenya Strategic Partnership Opportunities

 A review of apparel firms in Kenya found the following changes: — the time required to achieve QA/QC with revisions (design, style, fit) can take up four days, compared to a matter of hours in Bangladesh.
-In a world of fast fashion, this seriously hinders the time to market.
+In a world of fast fashion this seriously hinders the time to market.

 Acceptable shipping times require fast and effective trade logistics.
-In Kenya, it takes longer for a container to get to the US than it does from countries such as China, India, South Africa, and Vietnam.
+In Kenya, it takes longer for a container to get to the US than it does from countries such as, China, India, South Africa, and Vietnam.
 Costing on average of US$2,000, it is more expensive than all apparel exporting countries, except Ethiopia.

-As key competitors in Asia move towards farm-to fashion models (keeping all value-added activities from cotton production to supply chain within given geography), countries such as Ethiopia and Uganda are trying to follow suit.
+As key competitors in Asia move towards farm-to fashion models (keeping all value-added activities from cotton production to supply chain within a given geography), countries such as Ethiopia and Uganda are trying to follow suit.
 Similar efforts at integration in Kenya have thus far not yielded positive results.

 Despite this global shift toward new markets, the US is still the largest apparel market, valued at US$83 billion in 2013.
 Of this market, Kenya captured 0.38 percent in 2013, while China captured 100 times more at 38 percent.